neatorobito/Salut/README.md

 ```

 ###Receiving data
-When your class implements the SalutDataCallback interface, it must override the `onDataReceived(Object data)` method. **If you want to update the UI in this method, be sure to use `runOnUiThread`.**
+When your class implements the SalutDataCallback interface, it must override the `onDataReceived(Object data)` method.

 **Data is sent between devices as serialized strings, and is recieved in this method as a `String`.
 To get it back to reality, you must parse it using LoganSquare.**